 - Share other people’s stuff whether by retweeting, sharing, repinning or reblogging.
-Of course, don’t share on Instagram, it’s not allowed.
+Of course, don’t share on Instagram; it’s not allowed.
 You need to ask permission before sharing anything on Instagram.
-But all the other leading platforms, like Twitter, Facebook, Pinterest, Google+, Tumblr, and LinkedIn. enable and even encourage sharing,
+But all the other leading platforms, like Twitter, Facebook, Pinterest, Google+, Tumblr, and LinkedIn, enable and even encourage sharing,

 - Post consistently but don’t go overboard.
-There is a bit of controversy as to how often to post on each Social Media site but generally speaking quality always beats quantity.
+There is a bit of controversy as to how often to post on each Social Media site, but generally speaking quality always beats quantity.
 You don’t want to get a reputation for posting tons of low-quality stuff.
 Your followers will probably stop reading what you share, mute you, or even unfollow/unfriend you!

-- Use the Mobile Apps.
+- Use Mobile Apps.
 The vast majority of people on Social Media use mobile, so take advantage of the convenience that the various apps provide.

 - Don’t be controversial, rude, or pornographic.
 Even ‘private’ accounts aren’t truly private, it’s the internet, after all, so save any controversial opinions for home-they don’t belong on the web.

 - Skip any type of ‘validation’ service, like TruTwit for Twitter, to filter out bots.
-These types of validation services just alienate real people.
+These types of validation services only alienate real people.
 Take the time to check new followers manually if you’re unsure or suspicious.

 There are a few top tips for getting started on Social Media.

-For additional help getting started on Social Media here are a few apps and programs that I either have used or currently use.
-A few of these app links are affiliate links but don’t be hesitant about clicking on them or using them, you can read my disclosure policy here.
+For additional help getting started on Social Media, here are a few apps and programs that I either have used or currently use.
+A few of these app links are affiliate links but don’t be hesitant about clicking on them or using them; You can read my disclosure policy here.

 Many people are concerned about privacy on Facebook these days.
 Also, a lot of people in Blogging, Social Media, or Marketing need to access multiple accounts.

-To help me with both of these concerns I currently use an independent mobile app.
+To help me with both of these concerns, I currently use an independent mobile app.